MacArthur Bridge (St. Louis): Early history

+The bridge was initially called the "St. Louis Municipal Bridge" and known popularly as the "Free Bridge" due to the original lack of tolls.
+Tolls were added for auto traffic beginning in 1932.
+In 1942, the bridge was renamed for Douglas MacArthur.

-From 1929 through 1955, the MacArthur Bridge carried U.S. Highway 66 until the completion of the nearby Poplar Street Bridge.
+From 1929 through 1955, the MacArthur Bridge carried U.S. Highway 66 via Chouteau Avenue to 10th Street in East St. Louis until the completion of the nearby Poplar Street Bridge.
 From 1947 to 1974, U.S. Highway 460 crossed the bridge, terminating on the west side of the bridge.

+Removal of roadway

-In 1981 the bridge was closed to vehicles because of pavement deterioration and the eastern ramp approaches were torn out.
-The bridge is now in use only by railroads.
-The disused vehicle deck has been removed.
+In 1981 the bridge was closed to vehicles because of pavement deterioration, and the eastern ramp approaches were torn out.

 In 1989, the Terminal Railroad Association of St. Louis acquired the MacArthur Bridge from the City of St. Louis in exchange for the title to the Eads Bridge.
 The Eads bridge, one of the primary reasons for the TRRA's original formation, had become obsolete for modern-day rail traffic due to the height restrictions it placed on rail cars.

 By 2007, only about 30% of the total deck reserved for automobile use had been removed.
 Most of the removed sections were on the East St. Louis side.
 The western ramp was relinquished to Ralston Purina and turned into a parking lot.
 In 2013 the TRRA began removing all of the auto deck over the river.
 By late 2014, the vehicle deck on the bridge proper had been removed, and work was progressing onto the western approach.

 The MacArthur Bridge continues to be the vital railroad link connecting west to east for a large number of commodities, and bulk cargo.
 In 2012, it was the 17th busiest railroad bridge in the United States carrying roughly 40 trains per day.

+Rehabilitation

 In 2022, the Terminal Railroad began a $57.3 million rehabilitation project on the bridge.
+The first phase included replacing a single truss span over Broadway to the west of the main bridge with a three-span girder bridge, as well as rehabilitating the bridge's floor system.
+The second phase, scheduled for completion in 2026, is focused on the main spans and the east approach.

-The project will include replacing the 1912 main span girders and a reconstruction of the Broadway truss in downtown St. Louis.
-The project will allow longer and wider railroad cars on the approaches and the new girders will extend the life of the bridge to 2085.
+The renovated bridge will be able to handle a 15 ft, an increase from about 13.5 ft, and will support a railcar weight capacity of 315,000 lb, an increase from 286,000 lb.
+The project will allow longer and wider railroad cars on the approaches, and the new girders will extend the life of the bridge to 2085.